samuelbalogh/uTIL/README.md

 `git diff`
 shows the changes in each file compared to the last commit

+`git diff HEAD^`
+shows difference between each file and the parent of the last commit (useful to check what you are about to push!)

 `git blame <file>`
 shows who edited each line

 `git show HEAD`
 shows the last commit (author, date, message, diff)

+`git show SHA`
+shows changes introduced by the commit

 ##### Move around